-On June 21, 1975, guitarist Ritchie Blackmore announced his desire to pursue new musical challenges by officially quitting Deep Purple — the groundbreaking band he’d helped found and then become inextricably associated with for the better part of a decade.
-But, evidently, no single color in the musical spectrum would do – not even purple – because Blackmore’s next creative adventure wound up demanding as many colors as a Rainbow.
+Ritchie Blackmore announced his desire to pursue new musical challenges in 1975 by initially quitting Deep Purple — the groundbreaking band he’d helped found and then become inextricably associated with for the better part of a decade.
+Evidently, however, no single color in the musical spectrum would do – not even purple – because Blackmore’s next creative adventure wound up demanding as many colors as a Rainbow.
 This new group would go on to enjoy almost as much acclaim as Blackmore’s “other woman,” while reflecting his boundless talents and complex persona like no other vehicle possibly could.
 And that’s why we've compiled this list of the Top 10 Rainbow Songs.

 We’ve got nothing left but all-time fantasy metal classics down the stretch, and where better to begin than with ‘Man on the Silver Mountain?’
 The song first codified Ritchie Blackmore’s creative vision for Rainbow and proved the group would be a force to be reckoned with for years to come: Though lacking somewhat in production punch, the song’s signature riff and evocative lyrics have gone down in heavy metal lore — even following Ronnie James Dio to the grave by being etched onto his tombstone.

 "Gates of Babylon"From: ‘Long Live Rock 'n' Roll’ (1978)